SilverLiningComputing/MoqToNSubstituteConverter/README.md

 * Once the replacement is complete `using NSubstitute;` will need to be added to each modified file or `global using NSubstitute;` in the Usings.cs file

 ## How to Run the code (PowerShell)
-By default the executable will run in the current directory and sub directories.
-It will perfom analysis only and logs the results of the analysis in the log file.
+By default the executable will run in the current directory and sub directories, it perfoms analysis only and logs the results of the analysis in the log file.
 ```
 .\MoqToNSubstitute.exe
 ```